 The purpose of PHEAST is to create a pipeline and cadre of public health professionals who will practice in Nebraska.

-*This program requires you are a Nebraska resident in the 2nd semester of your sophomore year.
+*This program requires you are a Nebraska resident in your sophomore or junior year.

 ***Deadline March 15

-For more information on these scholarships, please contact the UNK Health Science Programs Office:
+For more information on these scholarships, please contact UNK Health Sciences: